vkbo/OsirisAnalysis/Readme.txt

     than the screen height.
   - New class and plot for handling udist diagnostics.
   - First lines of comments in input deck are now read into a string array in OsirisData.Config.Details.
+  - New class to handle particle tracking.
+The class is named Species.
+  - Rewritten reading of RAW data in OsirisData.Data().

   Version 1.3
   - Bug fixes.